An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Local Well-Posedness of Paracontrolled Solutions: Noise Enhancement

-} In general, we denote the regularization of a diagram by a superscript $\delta$.
-The canonical model $\mbX^{\delta}_{\can}=(\ti^{\delta},\ty^{\delta}_{\can},\tp^{\delta}_{\can},\tc^{\delta})$ is then built from regularized noise terms, but retains the diverging sequences that are removed in the renormalized model $\mbX$.
+\end{details} In general, we denote the regularization of a diagram by a superscript $\delta$.
+The canonical enhancement $\mbX^{\delta}_{\can}=(\ti^{\delta},\ty^{\delta}_{\can},\tp^{\delta}_{\can},\tc^{\delta})$ is then built from regularized noise terms, but retains the diverging sequences that are removed in the renormalised enhancement $\mbX$.
 Repeating~\eqref{eq:diagram_Ito}, we may consider the decomposition of the diagram with cut-off,

-where $\tl^{\delta}=\mbE(\vdiv\mcI[\ti^{\delta}\nabla\Phi_{\ti^{\delta}}])$.
+where $\tl^{\delta}=\mbE[\vdiv\mcI[\ti^{\delta}\nabla\Phi_{\ti^{\delta}}]]$.
 In addition to $\ty^{\delta}$, we also have to control the mean,

 Including $\tl^{\delta}$ in $\ty^{\delta}_{\can}$ generates additional terms in the decomposition of $\tp^{\delta}_{\can}$,

 The diagram ${\PreThreeloop{10}\!}^{\delta}$ is given by